aragilar/dnd-flask/data/documentation/spellcasting.md

 ### Spell Level

 Every spell has a level from 0 to 9.
 A spell's level is a general indicator of how powerful it is, with the lowly (but still impressive) *magic missile* at 1st level and the incredible *time stop* at 9th.
-Cantrips - simple but powerful spells that characters can cast almost by rote - are level 0.
+Cantrips---simple but powerful spells that characters can cast almost by rote---are level 0.
 The higher a spell's level, the higher level a spellcaster must be to use that spell.

 Spell level and character level don't correspond directly.
 Typically, a character has to be at least 17th level, not 9th level, to cast a 9th-level spell.